leonardoburbanov/platanus-hack-25-arcade/GAME.md

 4. **Watch Height Levels**: Learn to identify which obstacles require jumps

 ### For Advanced Players
+1. **Stack Bananas**: Collect multiple bananas to extend immunity and unlock projectiles
-1. **Time Bananas**: Collect bananas before encountering walls or waves
+2. **Time Bananas**: Collect bananas before encountering walls or waves
+3. **Use Projectiles**: At 2+ bananas, let projectiles collect codes and destroy enemies automatically
-2. **Prioritize High-Value Codes**: During immunity, target 5xx codes for more points
+4. **Prioritize High-Value Codes**: During immunity, target 5xx codes for more points (or let projectiles do it)
-3. **Anticipate Patterns**: Learn to recognize pattern types for better navigation
+5. **Anticipate Patterns**: Learn to recognize pattern types for better navigation
-4. **Two-Player Coordination**: Split collection duties for maximum efficiency
+6. **Two-Player Coordination**: Split collection duties for maximum efficiency

 ### Pattern-Specific Strategies